 Firmata can be used to add analog and digital inputs and outputs to Home Assistant.
-This allows for buttons, switches, motion detectors, relay control, sensors, potentiometers, dimmers, etc. The component can currently connect to a Firmata board via serial or serial over USB.
+This allows for buttons, switches, motion detectors, relay control, sensors, potentiometers, dimmers, etc. The integration can currently connect to a Firmata board via serial or serial over USB.

 The Firmata protocol is a standard protocol for microcontrollers.
 Most of these boards support digital and analog inputs and outputs.
 Arduino and Arduino-compatible microcontroller development boards are the most popular boards to use with Firmata.

 There is currently support for the following device types within Home Assistant: